apache/trafficcontrol/docs/source/api/cdns_name_snapshot_new.rst

 ``GET``
 =======
-Retrieves the *pending* snapshot for a CDN, which represents the current *configuration* of the CDN, **not** the current *operating state* of the CDN.
-The contents of this snapshot are currently used by Traffic Monitor and Traffic Router.
+Retrieves the *pending* :term:`Snapshot` for a CDN, which represents the current *configuration* of the CDN, **not** the current *operating state* of the CDN.
+The contents of this :term:`Snapshot` are currently used by Traffic Monitor and Traffic Router.

 :Auth.
 Required: Yes
 :Roles Required: "admin" or "operations"